Stjepan Lončar

-Stjepan Lončar (/hr/; born 10 November 1996) is a Bosnian professional footballer who plays as a midfielder for Croatian Football League club Istra 1961.
+Stjepan Lončar (/hr/; born 10 November 1996) is a Bosnian professional footballer who plays as a midfielder for Super League club Persija Jakarta.

-Lončar started his professional career at Široki Brijeg, before joining Rijeka in 2018.
-Three years later, he moved to Ferencváros, who loaned him to Kortrijk in 2022 and to Astana in 2023.
-The following year, he signed with Lech Poznań.
-In 2025, he was transferred to Istra 1961.

-A former youth international for Bosnia and Herzegovina, Lončar made his senior international debut in 2018, earning 11 caps until 2021.

 Club career

 Early career

 Lončar came through Široki Brijeg's youth academy, which he joined in 2003.
 He made his professional debut against Vitez on 24 July 2016 at the age of 19.
 On 20 September 2017, he scored his first professional goal against Radnik Bijeljina, which sent his team through in their cup tie.

 Rijeka

 In June 2018, Lončar signed a three-year deal with Croatian side Rijeka.
 He made his official debut for the squad on 3 August against Inter Zaprešić.
 On 10 February 2019, he scored his first goal for Rijeka against the same opponent.
 He won his first trophy with the club on 22 May, by beating Dinamo Zagreb in the Croatian Cup final.
 On 3 March 2021, he played his 100th game for the team against Osijek.